ab-noori/Webpack-Joke-App/README.md

 # 📖 [Webpack-Joke-App] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Webpack-Joke-App]** is simple webpack joke application. but actually it is a frontend webpack environment boilerplate for building JavaScript applications, which I can later use as a starting point in my projects.
+> **[Webpack-Joke-App]** is simple webpack joke application. but actually it is a frontend webpack environment boilerplate for building JavaScript applications, which I can later use as a starting point in my projects.

 ## 🛠 Built With <a name="built-with"></a>